ddnimara/Google-Coding-Challenges/AlgebraSystems/Readme.md

 # Algebra Systems

-Let us consider all the n x m grids such that each cell contains a number betwee 1 and s (inclusive).
+Let us consider all the n x m grids such that each cell contains a number between 1 and s (inclusive).
 We wish to find all the possible grid configurations under the collumn and row symmetry.
 That is, grids a and b are equivalent, if we can form b, by applying row and column swaps on a.

 ## Example
 n = m = s = 2